How to Become a Professional COPYWRITER in 2024

 We’ll help curate an impressive collection of incredible projects for your portfolio—by working on projects for real-life clients like Pepsi, Disney, UNICEF, and Starbucks.
 You’ll also have the chance to intern and study your craft at several cities around the world.

 With the enormous growth of brands having in-house marketing departments that create their own content, having both a portfolio AND a masters degree is a tremendous advantage.
-To that end, we partner with accredited universities to offer Master’s degrees.The result is a joint program—the university grants the degree while students develop their portfolios and a network of industry contacts with MAD.
+To that end, we partner with accredited universities to offer Master’s degrees.The result is a joint program—the university grants the degree while students develop their portfolios and a network of industry contacts with MAS.

 Add yourself to the list of 60,000 creatives getting the weekly Miami Ad School newsletter.

-Apply by January 2024.
+Apply by Dec 31.

-Join Miami Ad School and get paid for your creativity.
+Join Miami Ad School and make your creativity work for you.